rohanshukla/portfolio_v1/content/projects/Ecomm.md

 show: true
 ---

-E-Commerce Website demo built with Expressjs, Reactjs and hosted on Firebase cloud.
-The web app also supports for Admin Panel and have the feature of responsive UI on all device type.
+Website demo built and deployed on Firebase cloud.
+The web app also supports for Admin Panel and responsive UI on all device type.